 If you are measuring for eyelet curtains, you can simply measure from the top of the pole, down to where you want your curtains to finish.
 Our range of eyelet curtains accommodate poles with diameters of up to 40mm.

 The length of your curtains is ultimately up to you and depends on what look you are trying to achieve.
-You should consider your décor style as well as practicality and functionality.
+You should consider your décor style as well as practicality and functionality, taking into account any obstructions like radiators.
 Let’s explore your options!

 Floor Length Curtains